 Before I dive into this one, I have to give a shout out to a fellow blogger who started this little adventure, Mari over at Mari’s Travels with her Camera.
-Mari kindly shared a link with me for an old pub and , well, from that this whole thing unfolded.
+Mari kindly shared a link with me for an old pub and from that this whole thing unfolded.
 Mari, I appreciate it!
 As did Mr THL who quite enjoyed being dragged to a pub for once rather than a graveyard, old house or random monument.

-I suppose your wondering now, what and where is this pub that has inspired link sharing, last minute adventures and a happy husband?
+Where is this pub that has inspired link sharing, last minute adventures and a happy husband?

 The George Inn in Southwark, London.
 It’s a historical beauty.
 You might be thinking, historic pubs are thick on the ground in London, why so keen on this one?
 It has a feature that makes it quite unique, that’s why.
 The George is the only remaining galleried coaching inn in London.